mikesteele/dc2/README.md

-separateThis is a WIP rewrite of https://github.com/mikesteele/dual-captions/.
+This is a WIP rewrite of https://github.com/mikesteele/dual-captions/.

 Instead of injecting individual content scripts, this rewrite injects a bundled React app into the page.